Bob Randall (Aboriginal Australian elder)

-Robert James "Bob" Randall (c.1934 – 12 May 2015), also known as Uncle Bob, was an Aboriginal Australian elder, singer and community leader.
+Robert James Randall (c.1934 – 12 May 2015), also known as Uncle Bob, was an Aboriginal Australian elder, singer and community leader.
 He was a member of the Stolen Generations and became an elder of the Yankunytjatjara people from Central Australia.
-He was the 1999 National Aborigines and Islanders Day Observance Committee NAIDOC Person of the Year.
-His 1970 song, "My Brown Skin Baby, They Take 'im Away," is described as an "anthem" for the Stolen Generations.
-He was known by the honorific "Tjilpi", a word meaning "old man" that is often translated as "uncle".
-He lived in Mutitjulu, the Aboriginal community at Uluru in the Northern Territory of Australia.
+He was the 1999 NAIDOC Person of the Year.
+He is known for his 1970 song, "My Brown Skin Baby (They Take 'Im Away)".

 Early life

 Randall was born c.
 1934 at Middleton Pond on Tempe Downs Station in the Central Desert region of the Northern Territory.
-His mother, Tanguawa, was a Yankuntjatjarra maid at the station.
+His mother, Tanguawa, was a Yankunytjatjara domestic servant at the station.
 His father, William Liddle, was the White Australian owner of the station.

 Around the age of seven, Randall was taken away from his mother and family under government policy which forcibly removed thousands of "half-caste" (part-Aboriginal) children from their families.
 This policy produced what came to be known as the "Stolen Generations".
 Randall was taken to The Bungalow, an institution for half-caste children in Alice Springs, Northern Territory, then later was moved to an Aboriginal reserve on Croker Island in Arnhem Land, thousands of kilometres away from his home and family.
 Randall was given a new identity and date of birth.

-Randall was kept in government institutions until he was twenty.
-At that time, he, his new wife, and his baby were banished for questioning white authorities.
+Randall spent his early years in government institutions until the age of twenty.